 }

-For SEO, I built a BaseLayout.astro component that every page wraps itself in.
-It accepts props like title, description, image, and type, and uses them to generate Open Graph tags, canonical URLs, and JSON-LD structured data for blog posts.
+In order to build an SEO-performant site, I built a BaseLayout.astro component that every page is wrapped in.
+This component accepts props like title, description, image, and type, and then uses them to generate Open Graph tags, canonical URLs, and JSON-LD structured data for blog posts.
 Here’s a simplified version of how it works:

 <!-- BaseLayout.astro (simplified) -->